golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 # Plotting with the HP7475A

 ***Summary:*** *This document outlines a workflow for offline (non-interactive) plotting with the STUDIO for Creative Inquiry's HP7475A, using Processing and from a Mac computer.
-This has been tested in OSX 10.15.*
+This has been tested in OSX 10.15.7 and 11.5.2.*

 #### Contents